SMUAmeen/alpha-program-ameen/README.md

           GITHUB_TOKEN: ${{ secrets.ORG_SYNC_TOKEN }}
 ```

-2. **Add the Sync Token**
-   - Your instructor will send you an `ORG_SYNC_TOKEN`
+4. **Test Your Setup**
-   - Go to your repository on GitHub.com
+   - Go to the "Actions" tab in your repository
-   - Click "Settings" → "Secrets and variables" → "Actions"
-   - Click "New repository secret"
-   - For name, type: `ORG_SYNC_TOKEN`
+   - You should see "Sync to Traders@SMU" workflow
+   - Make a small test change (like add a space to README.md)
+   - Commit and push the change
+   - Check if the sync works (green checkmark)

+❗ **Important Token Safety**:
+- Never share your tokens with anyone (except your instructor)
+- Don't put tokens in your files
-   - For value, paste the token your instructor sent
+- If you accidentally expose a token, tell your instructor immediately
-   - Click "Add secret"
+- Keep your tokens somewhere safe - they're like passwords!

+🆘 **Token Problems?**
+1. Check the token names are exactly `GITHUB_TOKEN` and `ORG_SYNC_TOKEN`
+2. Make sure you copied the entire token (they're long!)
+3. Ask your instructor for help if needed

 ### Step 5: Daily Usage